Architecture Overview

 The core principle

 Business logic lives once.
-Every interface — admin UI, REST endpoint, MCP tool, CLI command, webhook — is a thin adapter on top of a service layer.
+Every interface — admin UI, REST endpoint, MCP tool, CLI command, webhook — is a thin adapter over a single service layer.
+A rule is written once and behaves identically everywhere.

 The four pillars